gbmhunter/blog/content/pages/electronics/circuit-design/rfid/_index.md

 {{< figure src="/images/2012/11/single-attiny-and-inductor-makes-rfid-tag.jpg" width="500px" caption="A RFID tag made from a single Atmel ATtiny and inductor!
-Image from http://scanlime.org/2008/09/using-an-avr-as-an-rfid-tag/." caption-position="bottom" >}}
+Image from http://scanlime.org/2008/09/using-an-avr-as-an-rfid-tag/."  >}}